treytomes/micro-hack/README.md

 What this means in-game is that the odds of your health being restored increase the longer you rest, with it maxing out to definitely healing after 20 turns at rest.

-# Ideas

-* The random walking algorithm works fine.
-Attach it to a slime monster that will wander around and split from time to time.
-Splitting cuts the health in half.
-Slime will slowly heal itself.

-## Battle Heat

-Have a battle heat meter increase every time an attack is made.
-Use the heat meter to help decide how much XP the player gets after the battle.
-Longer battles (indicating strong / more enemies give me XP.

-Use the battle heat value to calculate the Challenge Rating (CR) of the encounter, e.g. XP = 50 + (Encounter CR × 25)

 ## Automatic Health Regen

 I'm not sure whether this is even a good feature to include.